-Yearly calibration of temperature, pressure, and flowrate probes and transponders meant to monitor the response of the injection of CO2 into PNM INJ1, will also be conducted annually at PNM OBS1 and PNM ACZ1.
+Yearly calibration of temperature, pressure, and flowrate probes and transponders meant to monitor the response of the injection of CO2 into DRG INJ1, will also be conducted annually at DRG OBS1 and DRG ACZ1.
 Calibration reports will contain information on the test equipment used to calibrate the probes, including equipment manufacturer information, serial numbers, calibration dates, and expiration dates of equipment and calibration.
+These calibration activities will be performed throughout the injection and PISC phases of the project.